-It is our opinion that boys and girls need time daily for outdoor playground activities and free play, weather permitting.
+It is our opinion that students need time daily for outdoor playground activities and free play, weather permitting.
 Playground aides and teachers provide supervision during the recess period.
-All boys and girls must go outside for recess unless they have brought a note from home or from a physician.
+All students must go outside for recess unless they have a note from a physician.
 A request for extended excused absence from recess must be accompanied by a statement from a physician.
-Parents are asked to have the children wear the appropriate seasonal clothing and footwear for safe playground activities.
-Children look forward to this daily activity.
-Your cooperation is appreciated.
+Parents are asked to have their children wear the appropriate seasonal clothing and footwear for safe playground activities.
+We will have indoor recess when the feels like temperature drops below 17° F.